How do I set up DKIM records for my domain?

 In order to ensure industry leading deliverability, AWeber authenticates all messages we send for our users automatically.
 While AWeber does basic authentication for you automatically, it is a best practice to also authenticate your own domain name to build the best email sending reputation possible.

-We recommend creating custom DKIM and SPF records through your domain provider as those records tell the world that the emails you send from AWeber are valid and authorized.
+We recommend creating custom DKIM records through your domain provider as those records tell the world that the emails you send from AWeber are valid and authorized.
 In this article, we will cover how to create these custom records, and how to ensure they are configured properly.